-PParticipants will develop new skills and produce interactive projects using 3D design, typography, VR and audiovisual media.
+Participants will develop new skills and produce interactive projects using 3D design, typography, VR and audiovisual media.
 This course will introduce the basics of coding and scripting and it designed for students with no prior programming experience.
-We will use Maya, Adobe CS, Unity3D game engine, C#, and other software tools and languages to develop interactive applications and collaborative class exhibition.
+We will use Maya, Adobe CS, Unity3D game engine, C#, Audacity, and other software tools and languages to develop interactive applications and collaborative class exhibition.
 The coursework will be organized around the development of collaborative project which will be exhibited at the end fo the semester.

 To contextualize these projects participants will read from seminal and contemporary writings on virtual reality, media design, interactive narrative, creative AI, immersive experiences, and information visualization from journals such as Leonardo, SIGGRAPH and the International Symposium on Electronic Art (ISEA).

 School of Design has mandatory $125.00 laboratory fee is required for each course, which is

 used for the course supporting materials, and supplies (devices, printer paper, copies, media

 Your final grade will be based on your

 listed between parentheses indicate the